Idioms starting with the letter "G"

 - I hated my roommate from the get-go.

-- I was very good at speaking English from the get-go.
+- You are very talented with languages so that's why you very good at speaking English from the get-go.

 give and take: a situation where a person(s) give something in order to get something from someone else.

 - Finding a language partner is a give and take.
-You can't expect someone to want to only speak English with you and not practice they language they want to learn!
+You can't expect someone to want to only speak English with you and not practice the language they want to learn!

 - Marriage is supposed to be a give and take but I definitely give much more than I take.